 - The Whistler XTR-135 gives you completely full coverage whether you’re worried about law enforcement tagging you from the front, whether you’re worried about being tracked from the back or even from a side alley which is considered a blind spot for a lot of different detectors today

 - You can completely silence and quiet the detector if you want, giving you peace of mind and allows you to have private phone conversations without any interruptions or noise from your detector

 - You can toggle between different modes with ease at the touch of a button and these are all beneficial depending on where you’re driving and what kind of driving you’re doing, so if you’re on the highway, you can have a mode completely devoted to highway travel

-- The icon display is really bright and it’s really easy to read all the information present, even though you might need to get used to the different kind of display this model has because a lot of other detectors are a lot simpler to read
+- The icon display is bright and it’s really easy to read all the information present, even though you might need to get used to a different kind of display this model has because a lot of other detectors are a lot simpler to read

 - As stated, this model’s display is a little more difficult to understand and the information presented isn’t exactly crystal clear like it should be, so it’ll take some time to get used to